 5. Create a content plan

-The content’s high-powered SEO status is especially true in the financial space.
-Since the majority of people aren’t always educated about the nitty gritty when it comes to money matters, the content you create can help you establish authority, convert leads, increase brand awareness, and much more.
+The financial services SEO content you create can help you establish authority, convert leads, increase brand awareness, and much more.

 A solid finserv content plan should include:

-- A variety of content types (such as blogs, infographics, and whitepapers)
+- A variety of content types (such as blogs, infographics, whitepapers, webinars, and case studies)

 - Content distribution channels (such as newsletters and social media)